Tanzu-Solutions-Engineering/tkg-lab/docs/workload-cluster/03_contour_wlc.md

-# Install Contour on management cluster
+# Install Contour on Workload cluster

 ## Deploy MetalLB (only for vSphere installations!!)
 Secure a routable range of IPs to be the VIP/Float pool for LoadBalancers.